 What is rhabdomyolysis?

-When muscle tissue gets seriously injured, it breaks down and dies, releasing its contents, including a protein called myoglobin, into the bloodstream.
+When muscle tissue gets seriously injured, it breaks down and dies, releasing its contents — including a protein called myoglobin — into the bloodstream.
+It can lead to kidney complications, such as kidney failure, and changes in balance of electrolytes in the blood, which can lead to serious problems with the heart and other organs.

 - trauma or crush injuries, for example, from a car accident